5IA-Maserati/Bibliotech-Dev/docs/roles.md

 ## Project Objectives

-- Create a responsive and user-friendly website for library services.
+- Create a responsive and user-friendly site for library services.
 - Maintain consistency in design and layout across all pages.
 - Ensure accurate content in books catalogue and individual book pages.
 - Provide seamless user account management and shopping cart experience.